 |Cubie-Complete.ma||A Cubie Maya project provided as additional reference.|

 Many character models already include a head with distinct facial features, but they might require minor modeling adjustments for head compatibility.
-When modeling a character with a head, ensure the head mesh meets the universal mesh and modeling standards for Studio import, as well as the following requirements:
+When modeling a character with a head, ensure the head mesh meets the Avatar character specifications for Studio import, as well as the following requirements:

 - Face parts - Ensure that you include distinct face features, such as eyes, upper teeth, lower teeth, and a tongue.